-- Review of Relevant Documentation (Assessment Phase Part I): I require to review any and all documents that are deemed relevant to my role and responsibilities.
-These include, but are not limited to, any judicial orders (or consent orders) that have been signed in connection with this case and that are relevant to the issues in dispute, any final judgment of divorce that may have been entered in this case, custody/ parenting time evaluations that may have been completed by an expert, pleadings relevant to the my role, and any written post-judgment parenting plans that may be in effect, and any other documents or information deemed relevant or necessary.
+Review of Relevant Documentation (Assessment Phase Part I): Any and all documents that are deemed relevant to Dr. Forshee’s role and responsibilities are reviewed.
+Each party is responsible to have his/her attorney send any documents that are deemed relevant to her responsibilities as Reunification Therapist.
+These include, but are not limited to any judicial or consent orders) that have been signed in connection with your case and that are relevant to the issues in dispute; any final judgment of divorce that may have been entered; custody/ parenting time evaluations that may have been completed by an expert; relevant pleadings; any written post-judgment parenting plans that may be in effect, and any other documents or information deemed relevant or necessary.

-Clinical Interviews & Collateral (Assessment Phase Part II): Individual interviews are required to occur with both parents and all children in the family; including children who are not resisting contact or estranged.
+Clinical Interviews & Collateral (Assessment Phase Part II): Individual interviews occur with each coparent and children in the family, sometimes including children who are not resisting contact or estranged.
 Interviews with the children are conducted without the parents present.
-If applicable, I may also require interviewing any spouses, significant others, or other individuals deemed necessary.
-As a part of the assessment phase, I require to obtain information from certain collateral sources (e.g., custody evaluator, previous or current therapist for parents and children, etc).
+Throughout this process, Dr. Forshee will meet with the parents, their spouses or significant others (if applicable), the child(ren), any other individuals deemed necessary by Dr. Forshee to the reunification process or as otherwise agreed upon by the Parties or Court.
+Dr. Forshee will determine if any given appointment will be joint or separate.
+The purpose of the interviews is to allow Dr. Forshee to obtain the relevant facts and assess the issues surrounding the refuse-resist dynamic.
+If applicable, Dr. Forshee may also require interviewing any spouses, significant others, or other individuals deemed necessary.
+As a part of the assessment phase, Dr. Forshee may require obtaining information from certain collateral sources (e.g., custody evaluator, pervious or current therapist for parents and children, etc).